SimonFJ20/articles/langdev/array_based_language.md

 ## Side effects

-Instead of addressing side effects in this article, I have chosen to defer it to a later one.
+Instead of addressing side effects conclusively in this article, I have chosen to defer it to a later one.

 There are 3 methods of achieving side effects in this language, as I see it.